 The flatRes is the “resolution” of the flat patch.
 The flat patch will be converted from a true surface into a 2D image, and the resolution refers to how high a resolution you want to represent that flat image with.
 2 is usually a good number, but if the resulting flat patch looks pixellated, you may try a higher resolution.
 The threshold check box, will make it so that the curvature is threshold, making a two color flat patch.
 If you want to have the smooth curvature displayed instead, turn off the threshold.

 flattenMethod selects which system to use to flatten the patch.
+We typically use mrFlatMesh, which is a modified version of the code that came from the Stanford Vista package developed by Brian Wandell's lab.
 If you are using Jonas Larsson's SurfRelax tools and have those properly installed, you can choose SurfRelax and try that.
-If you don't you can always use mrFlatMesh, which is a modified version of the code that came from the Stanford Vista package developed by Brian Wandell's lab.

 Select mrFlatMesh as the flattenMethod and click OK.
 After a few minutes, you should see: